 Sports fans in the house?
 Bring the kids to a collegiate game and enjoy cheering the McNeese Cowboys on to victory!
 There are spectator sports year-round including baseball, softball, basketball, and football.
 Check out the full schedule of events.

 After the ballgame with the kids, PT’s Snowballs and K’s Frozen Delights are right there in Sulphur for a sweet taste of delicious snow cones or ice cream.
-K’s Frozen Delights has a hint of 50s nostalgia, and they also offer rolled ice cream!
-RhinoPOP features old-fashioned candy and imaginative flavors of popcorn.
-For over-the-top sugary treats, look no further than Lulu’s Specialty Snowcones - especially if you’d like a slice of cheesecake as a topping!
+K’s Frozen Delights has a hint of 50s nostalgia and offers rolled ice cream!
+Look no further than Lulu’s Specialty Snowcones for over-the-top sugary treats - especially if you’d like a slice of cheesecake as a topping!
+Twanie's Terrific Treats serves up the ultimate cookies ranging from chocolate chip overload to seasonal favorites like lemon and brownie a la mode.